Health Education England, working across the East of England: Medical Oncology

 We would like to hear from prospective trainees and informal visits are encouraged, if this is not feasible Dr Pacey (TPD and Academic Training Lead) would be delighted to explain the benefits of training within the East of England, the fantastic opportunities to conduct research and answer any questions not outlined on these web pages.
 Equally our trainees, via our trainee representative can also be contacted.
 Please use the contacts tab to get in touch.

 Full time clinical training in Medical Oncology takes four years.
 All site specialisation is covered with multi-disciplinary joint clinics.
 Cancer treatment in West Anglia is provided in a hub and spoke model.
 Cambridge is at the hub with major units at Bedford, Peterborough, Huntingdon, Bury St Edmunds and King's Lynn.
 Consultant Medical Oncologists are in place who work in Cambridge and Peterborough, King's Lynn and Bury St Edmunds.
 All of these consultants support recruitment to clinical trials.
 Whilst most training is provided in Cambridge, it is an important feature of the programme that a total of up to one year is spent training at the cancer units (Peterborough, King's Lynn and Southend).
 Commonly these are the first training post (ST3) which trainees are placed into, allowing a broad range of experience in Medical Oncology over the first year of specialty training.
 Trainee feedback for these DGH posts is positive and we view a strength of the clinical training the ability within the region to have both DGH and Cancer Centre experience.
 Where possible trainees are supported within their timetables to attend audit/ academic activities at Cambridge (Tuesday), this maintains and develops stronger links with the trainee cohort and helps prepare for changing location in due course.
 See table below for current rotations and Clinical Supervisors, these have been updated from April 2018 in order to cover all the essential elements of the 2017 Medical Oncology Curriculum and include a rotation attached to the clinical trials teams.
 On call is part of a joint rota with trainees in Clinical Oncology at Cambridge, trainees placed in Southend participate in the on-call rota at Southend instead.
+From Autumn 2019 a post based at The Lister (Stevenage) and Mount Vernon will re-join the East of England programme and excitingly we will be offering additional NTN posts based in Cambridge starting Autumn 2019.

 Upper GI/ HPB